Best Practices for Sending

 Send a broadcast

 Preempt the NPS survey by reaching out to all those that will be surveyed, providing information on: 1) Why you're reaching out, 2) The nature of the NPS survey (quick, totally open-ended, etc.), 3) How the feedback will be used.
+We recommend sending this broadcast a couple of days to a week before your NPS send.

 These broadcasts work wonders in many verticals, as they help provide far more context, as well as increase engagement since there is a clear connection between the provided feedback and resulting action.
 If you're sending based on a trigger, it can help to send out these broadcasts on a quarterly basis or so.